sedelpeuch/ronoco/ronoco-documentation/src/user-guides/how-to-use-it.md

 # How to use it

 This page explains how to use the application to control a robot.
 It is divided in 3 parts, the first one explains how to use the different buttons of the control interface.
 The second part explains how to create behaviour trees and the specificities of the different blocks.
-Finally a complete example of use on a Poppy Ergo Jr is provided.

 ## Control Interface